ClementiGroup/proteka/README.rst

 .. start-intro
-Library for comparing and benchmarking protein models
+Library for comparing and benchmarking protein models.
+In particular it contains an implementation for computing the fraction of native contacts using as a reference a CG pdb.

 .. end-intro